 We are using satellite technology to monitor and independently verify our suppliers’ commitment to protecting forested areas.
 We do this using the sophisticated Starling programme that draws on satellite imagery and radar data.

-In the past six months we have finalised our forest conservation and restoration action plan to address regeneration of previously cleared forests and conservation of forest areas.
+Our forest conservation and restoration action plan addresses the regeneration of previously cleared forests and conservation of forest areas.

 PZ is committed to conducting all our activities in accordance with high standard of business conduct.